ricn/ricn.github.io/_drafts/ldap-authenication-with-phoenix.markdown

 end
 {% endhighlight %}

-The interesting parts in the Session controller happens in the `create`, `handle_sign_in` and `insert_or_update` function.
+The interesting parts in SessionController happens in the `create`, `handle_sign_in` and `insert_or_update` functions.
 In the `create` function we just authenticate the user with username / password using our own Ldap module.
-If the user is authenticated in LDAP we continue to the
-`handle_sign_in` function and calls the `insert_or_update` function.
+If the user is authenticated in LDAP we continue to the `handle_sign_in` function and calls the `insert_or_update_user` function.
 That function just gets the user attributes from LDAP and creates a map that we can use when we create an Ecto changeset.
 The changeset deals with all the details and determines if we need to insert the user (first time sign in) or just update it.
 The user will only be updated if the attributes in LDAP differs from the attributes in our local user table.

 The user model need to be updated with a virtual field for the password and a special `login_changeset` that we use in the sign in form.